Aly Raisman sues US Olympic Committee, USA Gymnastics over Larry Nassar abuse

 USOC CHIEF SCOTT BLACKMUN STEPPING DOWN AMID GYMNASTICS SEX ABUSE SCANDAL

-The suit alleged a USA Gymnastics trainer would be in the room at the time when Nassar abused his victims.
+The suit alleged an USA Gymnastics trainer would be in the room at the time when Nassar abused his victims.
 The trainer allegedly became aroused at times when Nassar “penetrated the girls with his bare hands for what he described as intravaginal therapy.”

 The gymnastics federation claimed it has no knowledge of Nassar’s abuse until national team member Maggie Nichols reported the doctor to USA Gymnastics in 2015.
 The lawsuit alleged USA Gymnastics “asked Nassar to stop constantly taking photos of gymnasts before Nichols' complaint and should have suspected he was a pedophile,” NBC News reported.